AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/discover-insights.md

 The Customer AI service page appears.
 This page lists service instances of Customer AI and displays information about them, including the name of the instance, propensity type, how often the instance is run, and the status of the last update.

-> Note: Only service instances that have completed successful scoring runs have insights.
+>[!NOTE] Only service instances that have completed successful scoring runs have insights.

 ![Create instance](./images/insights/dashboard.png)